SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-modern-stateless-auth-works/rule.md

 #### Token Expiry and Refresh Mechanism

 * JWTs typically have an expiration time set by the issuer.
 Once expired, the user must re-authenticate to obtain a new token
-* Often, a refresh token mechanism is employed, where a longer-lived refresh token is issued alongside the JWT.
-The refresh token can be used to sliently obtain new access tokens without requiring the user to re-authenticate, enhancing the user experience while maintaining security
+* Often, a refresh token mechanism is employed, where a longer-lived refresh token is issued alongside the JWT
+* The refresh token can be used to sliently obtain new access tokens without requiring the user to re-authenticate, enhancing the user experience while maintaining security

 ### Benefits of JWT in Stateless Authentication

-* **Scalability:** As the resource doesn't store session data, it can easily handle requests from a large number of users without a significant impact on performance.
+* **Scalability:** As the resource doesn't store session data, it can easily handle requests from a large number of users without a significant impact on performance
-* **Flexibility:** JWTs can be used across different domains and in various architectures making them suitable for modern, distributed applications.
+* **Flexibility:** JWTs can be used across different domains and in various architectures making them suitable for modern, distributed applications
-* **Performance:** Carrying relevant user information within tokens can reduce database queries, improving the overall performance of the application.
+* **Performance:** Carrying relevant user information within tokens can reduce database queries, improving the overall performance of the application

 ### Security Considerations for JWT Authentication